Udta Punjab: Plot

 Three Pakistani youth throw packets of drugs across the border to India for it to be picked up later.
 Tejinder "Tommy" Singh, better known as "Gabru" among his fans, is a young and successful Punjabi musician who lives a luxurious lifestyle.
-Together with an ostentatious crew led by Tayaji and cousin Jassi, he routinely indulges in cocaine consumption.
+Together with an ostentatious crew led by his uncle Tayaji and cousin Jassi, he routinely indulges in cocaine consumption.
 Tommy is popular for his energetic songs with lyrics that often glorify violence and drug addiction.
 However, his addiction costs him his music contract and lands him in jail.
 While in prison, he meets two of his die-hard fans who remark how Tommy's lifestyle had 'inspired' theirs, leading them to murder their own mother for drug money.
 Realizing that his songs have negatively affected teenagers, Tommy decides to change his ways upon release.
 A few days later, he engages in an altercation and inadvertently shoots Tayaji, injuring his ear.
 This causes Tayaji to send Tommy and his crew away to a farmhouse so that he can prepare for an upcoming concert.

 Working on the farm is a migrant worker from Bihar nicknamed Bauria, whose dreams of playing national-level hockey for the country were shattered due to her father's death, pushing her to Punjab to work as a laborer.
 She works for a local landlord who uses agriculture as a front for drug-peddling.
 One night, she finds a suspicious packet on the farm and realizes that it is some kind of a drug.
 She resolves to sell it but her search for a potential buyer lands her in trouble as she unwittingly contacts the original owners of the heroin.
 She is captured by the gang of drug peddlers but not before she discards it into a well.
 As a compensation for their lost drugs, the peddlers forcibly keep her at their house, where she is sexually and physically abused, given drugs, and pimped to men.
 Some weeks later, she manages to escape.

 Over in the neighboring town lives Preet Sahni, a doctor and activist who runs a rehabilitation center.
 Sartaj Singh is a junior policeman who knows about the drug smuggling his seniors are allowing on a large scale.
 But when it affects his family, as his brother, Balli, overdoses and is brought to Preet's clinic, he realizes the grave situation.
 Preet and Sartaj decide to find the root cause of the problem together.
 Balli is admitted into her drug rehabilitation centre against his will.